PROCESS FOR SUBMITTING A SCORE FOR AWARD CONSIDERATION

 • USA and Canada

-Music can be submitted, along with any relevant PR material, via ifmca.main@gmail.com.
-The music must be in a widely used digital audio format, such as a good quality (256+kbps) mp3, and the promo material in either jpeg, text, doc, or pdf.
+Music can be submitted, along with any relevant accompanying material, via ifmca.main@gmail.com.
+The music must be in a widely used digital audio format, such as a good quality (256+kbps) mp3.
+Accompanying material may include documents explaining the detail of the score, images of sheet music, video clips, or similar, as per the submitting party’s discretion.
+Accompanying material is welcomed, but is by no means mandatory, and scores submitted with no accompanying material are entirely acceptable.